Main Content Region

 Greetings, Coyotes!

 Our library team is here for you, wherever “here” is for you!
-Ask a Librarian chat service is a great place to begin.
-You have options to you chat, phone, or text.
-There is even a service to chat with a librarian with one of our partners around the globe if you need help after hours!
+Ask a Librarian service is a wonderful place to begin.
+You have options to chat, phone, or text.
+There is even a service to chat with a librarian from one of our partners around the globe if you need help after hours!
+It’s even available 365 days a year, 24 hours a day.
 If you need more time to discuss your questions and projects in depth, you can schedule an appointment, in-person or virtual.
 Our team is here to help you be successful and de-mystify our wonderful resources!

-Please follow our main website and social media for updates throughout the semester.
+Please follow our main website and social media for updates!

 Rebecca L. Lubas